JuliusMushi19/forkify-web-app/README.md

 Project is: _finished_

 ## Inspiration
-Project based on online course I took with Udemy.
+Project based on online course I took on Udemy.

 ## Contact
 Created by Julius Mushi - feel free to contact me!